DragonsInn/fontgen-loader/README.md

 The base class, under which each icon class is to be crated.

 For additional options, see the generator's README file.

+### Special configuration
+There is one special configuration optin that exists in both, the actual font configuration and as a query parameter: `fileName`.
+This one decides the output of the font filenames.
+You can create a filename template with these elements (will likely become more in the future):

+- `[fontname]`: The name of the font.
+I.e. "Awesomefont".
+- `[ext]`: The extension.
+I.e.: `.woff`.
+- `[hash]`: The hash of your current compilation.